Submit a project to the Mobile Lives Forum

 We’re looking for innovative, useful, forward-thinking research projects.

-We are looking for socially useful projects that explore important dimensions of contemporary lifestyles from a mobility standpoint and help shed light on the challenge of transitioning towards desirable, sustainable lifestyles for their implementation now and in the future.
+We are looking for socially useful projects that explore important dimensions of contemporary lifestyles from a mobility standpoint and help shed light on the challenge of transitioning towards desirable, sustainable lifestyles, both now and in the future.

-We prefer topics not necessarily considered in traditional academic fields, which is why we typically do not finance academic dissertations that can be funded by universities.
+We prefer topics that are not necessarily considered in traditional academic fields, which is why we typically do not finance academic dissertations that can be funded by universities.

 Projects may be rooted in academic disciplines (geography, sociology, history, management, etc.) or be multi-disciplinary, and be based on qualitative/quantitative or participative methods (research-action) in a local, national, international or comparative perspective

-They may combine these disciplines with the arts, e.g. photography, video, audio recordings, painting, or other forms of expression.
+These disciplines may be combined with the arts, e.g. photography, video, audio recordings, painting, or other forms of expression.

 They may relate to experiments as part of the Area 2 of the program

-We are deeply involved in the discussions of research and/or artistic projects, which we enjoy co-building with their authors, be it with regard to the topic itself, the methods used or how the project is valorized.
-(See "valorization of projects" below).
+We are deeply involved in the discussions of research and/or artistic projects, which we enjoy co-building with the authors, be it with regard to the topic itself, the methods used or how the value of project is enhanced through dissemination and public engagement.
+(See "Enhancing the value of the research" below).

 Provision of research findings and data